 In team and 1:1 meetings, discuss the new OKR and explain why it’s important to the organization.
-Some people handle change better than others - gently repeat the message until you’re tired of hearing it yourself.
-Once everyone connected to the goal is in alignment, agree on three-to-five measurable and time-bound team key results to help focus on the new objective.
+Some people handle change better than others — gently repeat the message until you’re tired of hearing it yourself.
+Once everyone connected to the goal is in alignment, agree on 3-5 measurable and time-bound team Key Results to help focus on the new Objective.

 Questions to ask to achieve sprint goals:

 - What’s a specific challenge that may be a barrier to achieving this goal in the next 90 days?
 What Objectives can you set to address potential blockers?

 - Individual Objectives should link to the company’s game plan; can you connect peers or link teams horizontally to achieve this goal?

 - Double check — do individual OKRs link or support the sprint Objective?